jSwAggy01/jSwAggy01/README.md

 ### Helloo!  👋

 My name is Jason and I'm a recent graudate from the University of California, Riverside.
 I'm a mathematician by trade but I've grown quite fond of programming over the years, so much so that it has developed into a vested interest of mine.
-Here's some things about me!

 🔭 Currently I'm:
 - Writing documentation for all of my past projects and uploading them here!